romanstan1/innovations-platform/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with CRA.

-Simple documentation page to display and give a platform to work, just made with React.
+A simple page to display and give a platform for work and projects, just made with React.

+It also is a PWA, so it has pre-caching and offline functionality, add to home screen, and push notifications.